 HEV infections occur worldwide (particularly in areas with poor sanitation), with the highest incidence in Asia, Africa, the Middle East, and Central America.
 Large outbreaks, often associated with flooding or monsoon, have been reported in India, Nepal, China, Chad, Uganda, Sudan, and South Sudan.
 Outbreaks have also occurred in areas of conflict and humanitarian emergencies, such as war zones and refugee camps.

 HEV is predominantly transmitted through the consumption of fecally contaminated water, food (e.g., raw, undercooked, or inadequately cooked pork, pork liver, game [wild boar and possibly deer], or shellfish), or from mother to child during pregnancy.
 In rare cases, HEV transmission has been attributed to transfused blood or blood products.

 Risk is increased for travelers going to countries with poor sanitation who consume contaminated food.

-Travelers in Europe, the U.S., Japan, China, and possibly elsewhere are at risk of HEV infection from eating raw or undercooked domestic pig or wild boar meat, especially liver, as is traditional in many cultures.
+Travelers going to or within Europe, the U.S., Japan, China, and possibly elsewhere are also at risk of HEV infection from eating raw or undercooked domestic pig or wild boar meat, especially liver, which is traditional in many cultures.

 Need for Medical Assistance

-Travelers who develop the symptoms noted below in the weeks following travel should seek medical assistance to establish the diagnosis (and especially if the traveler is pregnant, immunosuppressed, or has a preexisting liver disease).
+Travelers who develop symptoms of HEV infection during or a few weeks after travel should seek urgent medical attention (especially if the traveler is pregnant, has a weakened immune system, or a preexisting liver disease).

-Most cases of hepatitis E resolve spontaneously within a few weeks.
-Treatment is mainly supportive, but an antiviral drug called ribavirin may be indicated in rare instances.
+Most cases of HEV infection resolve spontaneously within a few weeks.
+Treatment is mainly supportive; ribavirin (antiviral) therapy is effective in cases of severe infections.